uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 #<a name="ci"></a>Using Gulp to Build Cordova in a Team / CI Environment
 This tutorial is part of a series on [using Gulp with Tools for Apache Cordova projects](http://go.microsoft.com/fwlink/?LinkID=533767).

 [Gulp](http://go.microsoft.com/fwlink/?LinkID=533803) is an increasingly popular JavaScript based task runner with a large number of [useful plugins](http://go.microsoft.com/fwlink/?LinkID=533790) designed to automate common “tasks” for everything from compilation, to packaging, deployment, or simply copying files around.
-Both Gulp and the Apache Cordova™ Command Line interface (CLI) are Node.js based which makes the two highly complementary technologies.
+Both Gulp and the [Apache Cordova Command Line interface](http://go.microsoft.com/fwlink/?LinkID=533773) (CLI) are Node.js based which makes the two highly complementary technologies.

 Because it can run on Windows or OSX, Gulp can be extremely useful as a unified cross-platform build language for automating and testing your builds in a team / continuous integration (CI) environment such as Team Foundation Services 2015 or Visual Studio Online.